FREE SHIPPING when you spend $100 - Black Friday WEEK is here!

 Where to plant:

-in lawns, or in patio containers.
-They look especially striking when planted in
+Daffodils grow beautifully in garden borders, flower beds, naturalized in lawns, or in patio containers.
+They look especially striking when planted in clusters or drifts, bringing vibrant spring colour to beds, woodland edges, or pots.

 Soil preparation:

-bulbs.
-If your garden soil is heavy or clay-rich, work in plenty of organic
+Well-draining soil is essential to success with narcissus bulbs.
+If your garden soil is heavy or clay-rich, work in plenty of organic compost along with grit or coarse sand to improve texture and drainage.
+For

 unheated basement.